cllckn/decision-support-systems/Module2/README.md

 - Perform data manipulation, cleaning, and preprocessing using Python.
 - Understand Kafka's role in real-time data streaming for Decision Support Systems.
 - Set up Kafka producers and consumers for data communication.
+- Grasp the essentials of data processing paradigms.
 - Integrate Kafka with Python for streaming data processing.

 ---